-5 Conclusion
+6 Conclusion

 The proposals discussed here pursue the laudable goal of associating selection with independently motivated lexical properties, such as veridicality, neg-raising, and preferentiality.
 This means that the generalizations on which these proposals rest are predictive and thus falsifiable.
-I have presented evidence from both large-scale experimental data and examples attested in corpora that these generalizations are, if not outright falsified, so frail that they should be jettisoned.
+I have presented evidence from both lexicon-scale experimental data and examples attested in corpora that these generalizations are, if not outright falsified, so frail that they should be jettisoned.

-Importantly, though, this finding does not imply that theories of clause selection stated in terms of lexical semantic properties should be abandoned wholesale.
-It remains a live possibility that some alternative set of lexical properties might be found that predict clause-selection-e.g. event structural properties, such as stativity, durativity, and telicity (White & Rawlins 2018a; see also Kratzer 2006, Moulton 2009, Bogal-Allbritten 2016).
+Importantly, though, this finding does not imply that proposals wherein clause selection is a function of semantic selection (Grimshaw 1979) should be abandoned wholesale.
+It remains a live possibility that some alternative set of lexical properties might be found that predict clause-selection-e.g. event structural properties, such as stativity, durativity, and telicity.